ShaoEnChen/Dog-Breeds-Recognition/README.md

 J. Deng, W. Dong, R. Socher, L.-J. Li, K. Li and L. Fei-Fei, ImageNet: A Large-Scale Hierarchical Image Database.
 IEEE Computer Vision and Pattern Recognition (CVPR), 2009.

 ## 3. Usage
-Running this python code will automatically generate train / validation / test datasets.
-The following code trains and tests a CNN model based on VGG 16 with input images from the datasets.
+Before you start, download the model file (https://drive.google.com/open?id=1nHb_lOX0gtEZXRQDLo9KhkD3YeKdZ_7Y) and place it in gui/.

+After cloning the project from Github:
 ```
 python3 csce636_finalproject_vgg16.py
 ```
+Running this python code will automatically generate train / validation / test datasets.
+The following code trains and tests a CNN model based on VGG 16 with input images from the datasets.

-To activate the application with GUI, go to gui/ and execute gui.py:
+To activate the application with GUI, after downloading the model file from Google Drive, go to gui/ and execute gui.py:
 ```
 cd gui/
 python3 gui.py